pedcremo/iot_internet_wide_scanner/README.md

 # Prerequisites
 - It is suposed that zmap and zgrab2 is installed in your operating system and available in system PATH (Instructions in document)
+- It is suposed we have an instance of elasticsearch and kibana installed and ready to use
 - Install scripts python libraries dependencies as root(sudoer) `sudo pip3 install -r requirements.txt`
 - Execute manually `sudo python3 scanner_module/scanner.py` and check scanning is working (NOTE )
 - If previous step works run `sudo python3 main.py` it will run all scripts using schedule specified in main.py

 # RUN
 port scanner -> sudo python3 src/modules/port_scanner/scanner.py
-banner grabber(depends on port scanner)
+banner grabber(depends on port scanner) -> sudo python3 src/modules/port_scanner/scanner.py

 ## INSTALL ZMAP (tool for scanning)
 We can find easily zmap as a package ready to install for our Operating system